Indiscriminate covers of infinite translation surfaces are innocent, not devious: Examples of devious covers

 We identify the hyperbolic plane $O(2) \bs \SL_\pm(2,\R)$ with the upper half plane in such a way so that the projective class of $(x,y)$ viewed as a boundary point is identified with the slope $y/x \in \R \cup \{\infty\}$.

 We let $V'$ denote the group of derivatives of $\Aff'$.
-This group acts discretely on the hyperbolic plane, and Figure \ref{fig:fundamental domain} shows a fundamental domain for the action.
-A geodesic $t \mapsto g^t A V'$ in $\SL_\pm(2,\R)/V'$ is non-divergent if and only if the endpoint of the geodesic in the hyperbolic plane lies in the horospherical limit set, which in this case is the limit set of $V'$ with fixed points of parabolics removed \cite[Theorem 2]{BM74}.
+The group $V'$ acts discretely on the hyperbolic plane, and Figure \ref{fig:fundamental domain} shows a fundamental domain for the action.
+A geodesic ray $t \mapsto O(2) g^t A V'$ in $\SL_\pm(2,\R)/V'$ for $t>0$ is non-divergent if and only if the endpoint of the geodesic in the hyperbolic plane lies in the horospherical limit set, which in this case is the limit set of $V'$ with fixed points of parabolics removed \cite[Theorem 2]{BM74}.
 The limit set in this case is a Cantor set of Hausdorff dimension larger than $\frac{1}{2}$ \cite[Remark 4.1]{Hinf}.
+The {\em convex core} is the convex hull of the limit set in the hyperbolic plane projected into the surface $O(2) \bs \SL_\pm(2,\R)/V'$.
+A geodesic ray in this surface is non-divergent if and only if it has an $\omega$-limit point in the convex core.
+The convex core of this surface is depicted in Figure \ref{fig:fundamental domain}.

-\begin{theorem} Let $A \in \SL_\pm(2,\R)$, and $(S,\alpha)$ be the ladder surface. \begin{itemize} \item If the endpoint of the geodesic $t \mapsto g^t A$ is in the horocyclic limit set of $V'_+$, then the translation flow on $A (S,\alpha)$ is ergodic. \item If in addition, the endpoint of this geodesic is not fixed by a conjugate of the commutator, $D([\rho, \psi])$, in $V'_+$, then the translation flow on $A(S,\alpha)$ is uniquely ergodic. \end{itemize} \end{theorem} \begin{proof} The first statement follows from the remarks above and Theorem \ref{thm:integrability} (originally in \cite{rodrigo:erg}).
-The second statement is an application of Theorem H.5 of \cite{Hinf}. \end{proof}
+\begin{remark}[Boundary of convex core] The geodesic in the surface $O(2) \bs \SL_\pm(2,\R) / V'$ with monodromy given by the derivative of the commutator $D([\rho, \psi])$ is the boundary of the convex core of this surface. \end{remark}

-\begin{remark}[Boundary of convex core] The geodesic in the surface $O(2) \bs \SL_\pm(2,\R) / V'$ with monodromy given by $D([\rho, \psi])$ is the boundary of the convex core of this surface.
-(The convex core contains all geodesics which are non-divergent in both forward and backward time.)
-This geodesic is depicted using dotted lines in Figure \ref{fig:fundamental domain}. \end{remark}
+\begin{theorem} Let $A \in \SL_\pm(2,\R)$, and $(S_L,\alpha_L)$ be the ladder surface.
+Consider the geodesic ray $t \mapsto O(2) g^t A V'$ in the surface $O(2) \bs \SL_\pm(2,\R) / V'$. \begin{itemize} \item If the ray has an $\omega$-limit point (which must be in the convex core) then the translation flow on $A (S_L,\alpha_L)$ is defined for all time almost everywhere and is ergodic. \item If the ray has an $\omega$-limit point in the interior of the convex core then the translation flow on $A(S_L,\alpha_L)$ is uniquely ergodic. \end{itemize} \end{theorem} \begin{proof} To see the first statement observe that if the geodesic has an $\omega$-limit point then so does the trajectory $t \mapsto g^t A (S_L,\alpha_L)$ in $\sO(S_L,\alpha_L)$ because of the covering map \eqref{eq:covering O 1}.
+The conclusion is then given by Corollary \ref{cor:rodrigo ergodicity from Veech group}.